gidpfeffer/UIUC-Cloud-Computing/Part1/week2/notes.md

 ### Topology Aware Gossiping

 Gossips inside its own subnet with much higher probability than it would gossip outside of it's subnet.
+Reduces load on router to O(1) if you distribute the probability correctly.

 ## Membership